 Be Bold Lecture: Time to Think

-Investigative journalist Hannah Barnes, Class of 2000, encouraged pupils to live up to the school motto and put their education to good use, in the latest of our brave thinking talks last month month.
+Investigative journalist Hannah Barnes, Class of 2000, encouraged pupils to live up to the school motto and put their education to good use, in the latest of our brave thinking talks last month.

-Hannah, who attended LEH for Sixth Form when Miss Candy was Head Mistress, and her mother, Brenda Painton was Head of Math, has written a bestselling book called Time To Think: The Inside Story of the Collapse of the Tavistock’s Gender Service for Children.
+Hannah, who attended LEH for Sixth Form when Miss Candy was Head Mistress, and her mother, Brenda Painton was Head of Mathematics, has written a bestselling book called Time To Think: The Inside Story of the Collapse of the Tavistock’s Gender Service for Children.

 The Gender Identity Development Service (GIDS), based at The Tavistock, first opened 35 years ago, and was initially launched to provide talking therapies for young people who were questioning their gender identity.